kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

 Note that EasyNetQ's automatic consumer reconnection logic is turned off for exclusive queues.

-Queues can be set as single use.
-This is an EasyNetQ feature that deletes the queue and closes the queue's channel once the first message has been consumed.
-Set a queue to single use by calling:

-    queue.SetAsSingleUse();

 ##Bindings

 You bind a queue to an exchange like this: